 The person who is deregistered from VAT payers' register should submit VAT return for the last tax period not later then 20 days after the deregistration.
 The person who is under liquidation process should submit the last VAT return prior to the end of the liquidation process.
 The VAT accounted for in such returns should be paid on the same day as the return is submitted however if the return is not submitted during the specified period then the VAT due must be paid not later then the expiration of the term for submitting the VAT return.

 Annual VAT return is form FR0516 (unofficial translation of the form can be found here).
 This return is normally used for the correction of pro-rata.
 It must be submitted and the VAT due must be paid not later then the 1st of October of the next year.

 Please note that in cases where special VAT return form FR0608 is used (unofficial translation of the form can be found here) the tax period differs depending on the type of obligations.
 If the form is submitted because of intra-EU acquisition of goods subject to excise duty or of new means of transport then it should be submitted and the tax paid within 5 working days from the day on which the goods where brought to Lithuania.
 In other cases the form should be submitted and the tax paid by the 25th day of the next month.

-VAT declaration FR0600, FR0516, FR0608 forms are provided electronically via the electronic declaration system (EDS).
+VAT return forms FR0600, FR0516, FR0608 should be submitted electronically via the electronic declaration system (EDS).

 Foreign taxable persons in certain cases have a right to obtain a refund of VAT paid in Lithuania.